Service charge: what you need to know

 Deciding and sharing service charge estimates

-Before the start of the financial year, we will send you an estimated service charge amount.
-This shows what your expected service charges will be and we welcome your feedback before we set the final amounts
+Before the start of the financial year, we will send eligible schemes a proposed service charge budget.
+This shows what your expected service charges will be and we welcome your feedback before we set the final amounts.

 We will send final service charge estimates to our residents.
 This will include any changes made following your feedback and shows the final charge for the new financial year along with a request for payment.